Currency:USD $

 New Features for Player Accessibility

 Blizzard is introducing a variety of changes aimed at improving accessibility for new or inexperienced players in Mythic Plus.
-Key among these is Lenormy's Guidance, an innovation designed to remove the timer penalty for dying and highlights specific enemies with a debuff, reducing their health and damage by 5%.
+Key among these is Lenormy's Guidance, an innovation designed to remove the timer penalty for dying and highlight specific enemies with a debuff, reducing their health and damage by 5%.
 This allows players to meet the 100% count requirement without additional routing, benefiting especially new tank players.
 By easing the knowledge and responsibility demands of tanking, this change may encourage more players to explore this role.

-Additionally, the Mythic Plus system now includes a dedicated tab in the dungeon journal, explaining the keystone system and providing insights on axs, resilient keys, and more.
+Additionally, the Mythic Plus system now includes a dedicated tab in the dungeon journal, explaining the keystone system and providing insights on affixes, resilient keys, and more.
 This serves as a one-stop resource for newer players, preventing them from piecing together information from multiple sources.

 Dungeon Pool and Gameplay Changes